KamilaKnits/meet/README.md

   * Given the user is on the events page and the user has no internet connection;
   * When the page is loaded;
-  * Then the app should display cached event data and the user shoudl be notified they're offline.
+  * Then the app should display cached event data and the user should be notified they're offline.

 ### Scenario 2: Show error when user changes search settings ( city, number of events).

   * Given the user is offline;
   * When the user changes the search settings (city or number of events);
-  * Then the app should display an error message indication that the settings cannot be updated while offline.
+  * Then the app should display an error message indicating that the settings cannot be updated while offline.

 ## Feature 5: Add an App Shortcut to the Home Screen